Florida Statutes Chapter 117 separates general notary provisions from Part II online notarizations.

 Under ss.
 117.05 and 117.107, blank or incomplete documents, prohibited family notarizations, financial-interest conflicts, and notarized copies of vital or public records remain important guardrails.

-Use law sources only for the right question.
+Use the right source for the right step.

 Florida Notary Law, Chapter 117